Do semantic parts emerge in Convolutional Neural Networks?: Discriminativeness of semantic parts for object recognition

 We also observe a strong relation between these quantitative results in fig.~\ref{fig:cnn:discr_parts} and the visual results of fig.~\ref{fig:cnn:sharedFilters}.
 The top most discriminative filters activate on the most discriminative parts.
 For example, the only discriminative semantic part for bicycle is \emph{wheel}, which is exactly where all the activations of the most discriminative filters are.
 Analogously, \emph{head} is very discriminative for the class cat, \emph{wing} is discriminative for bird and \emph{leg} is somehow discriminative for \emph{horse}.

-\paragraph{Correlation to average precision and part size.} In this paragraph we look at the correlation between the discriminativness of a semantic part, the average size of a part and the detection performance results of sec.~\ref{sec:cnn:resAP} (AP in table~\ref{table:part_obj}, GA, layer 5).
+\paragraph{Correlation to average precision and part size.} In this paragraph we look at the correlation between the discriminativeness of a semantic part, the average size of a part and the detection performance results of sec.~\ref{sec:cnn:resAP} (AP in table~\ref{table:part_obj}, GA, layer 5).
 Results are shown in fig.~\ref{fig:cnn:APvsPartSizevsDiscr}.
 Two interesting facts emerge.
-First, discriminativness tends to increase with the average size of a part (very high PPMCC of 0.87) and second, discriminativness correlates with how much parts emerge in the CNNs according to AP detection performance (PPMCC of 0.65).
-These are important correlations that support our analysis of sec.~\ref{sec:cnn:pascalParts}, where we observed that CNNs only learn some semantic parts in their internal representation.
+First, discriminativeness tends to increase with the average size of a part (very high PPMCC of 0.87) and second, discriminativeness correlates with how much parts emerge in the CNNs according to AP detection performance (PPMCC of 0.65).
+These are important correlations that support our analysis of sec.~\ref{sec:cnn:pascalParts}, where we observed that CNNs learn only a few of the semantic parts in their internal representation.

 Finally, note how future works that use filters as intermediate part representations (as in \cite{simon14accv,gkioxari15iccv,simon15iccv,xiao15cvpr,oquab15cvpr}) will now be able to exploit these findings to create better models for recognition.